apester/neurodynex3/doc/exercises/brunel-network.rst

 **Book chapters**

-The Brunel model is introduced in `Chapter 13 Section 4.2 <http://neuronaldynamics.epfl.ch/online/Ch13.S4.html>`_ .
-The network structure is shown in figure 13.6b.
-Read the section "Synchrony, oscillations, and irregularity" and have a look at Figure 13.7.
+The Brunel model is introduced in `Chapter 13 Section 4.2 <http://neuronaldynamics.epfl.ch/online/Ch13.S4.html>`_.
+The network structure is shown in Figure 13.6b.
+Read the section *Synchrony, oscillations, and irregularity* and have a look at Figure 13.7.
 For this exercise, you can skip the explanations related to the Fokker-Planck equation.

 **Python classes**